 The Make 2nd Count Secondary Breast Cancer Patient Trials Advocate (PTA) is a senior research nurse with experience in secondary breast cancer and clinical trials.

 The role is initially being piloted in the South East of Scotland (Lothian, Borders, Livingston, Fife and Dumfries & Galloway), to help secondary breast cancer patients potentially find a clinical trial and to support them through the clinical trial process.
 Assuming the pilot is successful, we then hope to expand the service beyond the South East of Scotland before then end of 2021.
 If you live outside the pilot area, and wish to find out more about clinical trials, please look at the information we have available on clinical trials, and speak to your medical team.

-If you are a patient with metastatic breast cancer, under the care of the South East of Scotland and interested in seeking advice about a clinical trial, please complete the referral form below and our part-time PTA will get in touch within five working days.
+If you are a patient with metastatic breast cancer, under the care of the South East of Scotland and interested in seeking advice about a clinical trial, please complete the referral form below and book a slot to speak with Vivienne, our trials nurse.

 If you have any questions about the Patient Trial Advocates, please look at the Q&A document.
 If your question isn't answered, please email firstname.lastname@example.org.

 Vivienne Wilson is a Senior Research Nurse based at the Western General Hospital in Edinburgh and has worked in a number of cancer research nurse roles for over 17 years.
 In addition to her NHS Research Nurse Role, she is also the Senior Nurse for Cancer Research UK at the Edinburgh Cancer Centre and continues in this position, alongside her new Trials Advocate role.